 This course helps students develop an understanding of auditing theory and procedures and practices of independent examinations of financial records.
 Lectures and hypothetical cases provide experience in preparation of various auditing work papers, including evaluations of internal control systems.
-UG Required Prerequisite Course(s): Take ACCT 2030

 ACCT 2092 - ACCOUNTING CAPSTONE